Today, we’re going to discuss a healthy life coming from the opposite end of the spectrum.

 Luckily, as it takes less calories for us to just exist, it takes less calories for us to bulk.
 But, this is still a much higher number than the 1,200-1,500 calories you typically see women following.

-Note: I’ve never done “GOMAD” but I have done (and am doing right now) Half GOMAD.
+Note: I’ve never done “GOMAD” but I have done half-GOMAD.
 Since we’re most likely going to need a lot less calories than men due to our smaller size, full GOMAD is usually overkill.

 I would also focus on making sure you’re getting enough saturated and monounsaturated fats, keep your sugar intake low, and make sure you’re getting enough vitamin D and Zinc – all items linked with boosting your testosterone naturally.